Frequently Asked Questions

 I am a graduate student.
 In what ways can the Writing Center help me?

-As of fall 2012, we are now able to provide graduate students the option of working with graduate writing tutors, who are able to address some of the complex writing projects expected from CLU’s graduate students.
+As of fall 2013, we are now able to provide graduate students the option of working with graduate writing tutors, who are able to address some of the complex writing projects expected from CLU’s graduate students.
 Graduate student tutors go through the same rigorous training as our undergraduate tutors and are prepared to work with graduate students on seminar papers, research projects, and case studies.
-We also offer our services at the Oxnard campus for students taking courses there.
-For thesis and dissertation support, please contact Dr. Erica Cirillo-McCarthy, Assistant Director of Graduate and ADEP Writing, at firstname.lastname@example.org.
+We also offer our services at the Oxnard campus and Woodland Hills campus for students taking courses there.
+This year Melody Hitt and Kayla Legare are our fall 2013 graduate tutors at the Writing Center.

-I am an ADEP student.
+I am a student of the Bachelor's Degree For Professionals (BDF) Program.
 In what way can the Writing Center help me?

-Both our undergraduate and graduate writing tutors are here to help you with your writing assignments in the ADEP program.
+Both our undergraduate and graduate writing tutors are here to help you with your writing assignments in the BDF program.
 Undergraduate and graduate writing tutors attend weekly training on specific tutoring topics, such as working with adult students.
 We are open until 8pm Monday – Thursday to meet the needs of students who may work full-time and/or have full-time family responsibilities.
-We also offer our services at the Oxnard campus for students taking courses there.
+We also offer our services at the Oxnard campus and Woodland Hills campus for students taking courses there.
 We look forward to serving you!

 End of Session